 A range of acute myocardial ischaemic states encompassing unstable angina, non-ST-elevation myocardial infarction and ST-elevation myocardial infarction.

 Autoimmune antibodies including anticardiolipin antibodies and lupus anticoagulant, produced against phospholipid in cell membranes.
 The production of these antibodies may lead to formation of blood clots, pregnancy loss or pregnancy-related complications, and is known as antiphospholipid syndrome (APS).

-An oral, direct Factor Xa inhibitor (Eliquis®) developed by Pfizer and Bristol Myers-Squibb, which has been investigated in phase III clinical trials for VTE prevention in patients undergoing major orthopaedic surgery, VTE prevention in medically ill patients, VTE treatment, stroke prevention in atrial fibrillation, and secondary prevention of acute coronary events.
-Apixaban has received regulatory approval for VTE prevention in patients undergoing hip or knee replacement surgery and for the prevention of stroke and systemic embolism in adult patients with non-valvular atrial fibrillation.
+An oral, direct Factor Xa inhibitor (Eliquis®) that has received regulatory approval for venous thromboembolism prevention in patients undergoing hip or knee replacement surgery, the treatment and secondary prevention of deep vein thrombosis and pulmonary embolism, and the prevention of stroke and systemic embolism in adult patients with non-valvular atrial fibrillation.

 A condition in which the arterial wall thickens as a result of the accumulation of fatty deposits including cholesterol.
 It is a chronic inflammatory response in the arterial walls, promoted by low-density lipoproteins and caused largely by the accumulation of white blood cells, macrophages and vascular smooth muscle cells.

 A thickening of the arterial wall, which may consist of cholesterol, calcium, cellular debris and vascular smooth muscle cells.
 The plaque may grow and lead to narrowing of the artery, causing serious problems, including heart attack, stroke or even death.